Introduction

 What role does lighting play in enhancing the illusion of space?

-Yes, effective lighting can significantly amplify the effects of color and paint techniques, making a room feel more open and airy.
+Effective lighting can boost the impact of color and paint techniques, helping a room feel more open and airy.

 How can I choose complementary decor to enhance the illusion of space?

-Yes, selecting furniture and decor that are proportional to the room size and using reflective materials can help maintain the spacious feel created by your paint choices.
+Selecting furniture and decor that fit the room’s size and incorporating reflective materials can help preserve the spacious feel created by your paint choices.

 What are some common mistakes to avoid when painting a small room?

-Yes, avoid using too many contrasting colors or overly busy patterns, as these can disrupt the visual flow and make the space feel cramped.
+Avoid using too many contrasting colors or busy patterns, as these can disrupt the visual flow and make the space feel smaller.